KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 ### ReplicaSet

 -   Ensures that a specified number of identical Pod replicas are running at any given time.
+-   Maintains a constant number of Pod instances to prevent application downtime if a Pod fails.
+-   Automatically replaces failed Pods, scales up if instances are below the target, and scales down if there are too many (load balancing).
+-   Does not handle updates to pod templates automatically.
+If you change the pod spec (like the container image), you must manually delete and recreate the ReplicaSet or the pods.
 -   Uses a `selector` (with `matchLabels`) to identify the Pods it manages.
 -   Includes a `template` section defining the specification for the Pods it should create.
--   **Note:** Directly managing ReplicaSets is not recommended.
-Use Deployments instead.
--   **Purpose:** Maintains a constant number of Pod instances to prevent application downtime if a Pod fails.
--   **Key Functions:** Automatically replaces failed Pods, scales up if instances are below the target, and scales down if there are too many.
--   **Benefits:** Improves reliability, enables load balancing, and facilitates scaling.
 -   **When to Use:** Choose ReplicaSets when you don't need automatic Pod upgrades (use Deployments for that) or when implementing custom upgrade logic.
 For batch jobs, prefer the `Job` resource.
 For running a Pod on every node, use `DaemonSet`.

+#### ReplicaSet Scenarios for Manual Control

+While Deployments are generally preferred, ReplicaSets offer fine-grained manual control in specific scenarios, especially when automatic updates or rollback logic are not desired:

+1.  **Detailed Canary Deployments:**
+    *   Allows exposing a new version to a very small, specific user percentage (e.g., 1% traffic) for extended monitoring.
+    *   Achieved by creating two ReplicaSets (old and new versions) and manually adjusting pod counts to precisely control traffic distribution, offering more granular control than standard Deployment strategies.

+2.  **Blue/Green Deployments:**
+    *   **Blue Environment:** Runs the current, stable version (e.g., ReplicaSet A with 3 pods).
+    *   **Green Environment:** Runs the new version (e.g., ReplicaSet B with 3 pods).
+    *   The new version in the Green environment is tested thoroughly.
+    *   If tests pass, traffic is switched instantly from Blue to Green by updating the Service configuration.
+    *   If issues arise in Green, traffic is immediately reverted to Blue by updating the Service again.
+    *   "Manual control" here means explicitly deciding which ReplicaSet (and thus version) receives live traffic and managing pod counts for each version independently, bypassing Deployment's automated rolling updates.

--  ReplicaSet can be used on its own, but it’s rare.
+- ReplicaSet can be used on its own, but it's rare.
 The most valid use case is blue-green deployment, or when you need manual control without auto-updates or rollback logic

 **Example ReplicaSet YAML:**
 ```yaml